 Regular feedback will be given through Oh-o!
 Meiji.
 For the presentation in Week 14, direct feedback will be given at the class.

-Presentation (50%)
+Presentation and its material (50%)

 Subject number : (GS)P0L631E

 Name of Subject Name of Professor

 Japanese Foreign and Development Policy SASAOKA YUICHI